gomorpheus/morpheus-docs/infrastructure/policies.rst

   Sets an Approval requirement for Provisioning into a Group or Cloud using Morpheus Approvals or an Approval Integration such a Service Now.
 Shutdown
   Sets a shutdown timeframe in days upon provision after which the Instance will be stopped.
 Extensions can be auto-approved or require approval immediately or after x amount of auto-extensions using Morpheus Approvals or an Approval Integration.
+User Creation
+  Controls the "CREATE YOUR USER" flag in the User Config options during provisioning do be always disabled, always enabled, enabled by default, or disabled by default.

 Creating Policies
 -----------------